What is the Difference between Animal-Assisted Activities (AAA) and Animal-Assisted Therapy (AAT)?

 Animal-assisted therapy (AAT) is a goal-directed intervention in which an animal is incorporated as an integral part of the clinical healthcare treatment process.
 AAT is delivered or directed by a professional health or human service provider who demonstrates skill and expertise regarding the clinical applications of human-animal interactions.

 Therapy animals are usually the personal pets of the handlers and accompany their handlers to the sites they visit.
-Therapy animals are usually not service animals.
-Federal law does not currently provide for the Therapy Animals to enter public places that have a “no pets” policy.
+Therapy animals are not service animals.
+Federal law does not currently provide for Therapy Animals to enter public places that have a “no pets” policy.